Ragarnoy/GBMU/docs/RTC.md

 ### Implementation while the emulator is running

-This section discuss how we can emulate the RTC while the emulator is running the game that is need it.
+This section discusses how we can emulate the RTC while the emulator is running the game that is need it.

 #### The naive implementation when the emulator